ctahok/azure-powershell/src/Sql/Sql/help/New-AzSqlDatabaseFailoverGroup.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+The name of the resource group where Failover Group will be created.

 ```yaml
 Type: System.String